arstryx/ipk25chat-client/README.md

 ### Summaries

 As we can see, program works as it is supposed to, at least during basic use cases.
-Of course, it is hard to predict the behavior in more extreme cases, e.g. very big online and lots of messages being sent.
+Of course, it is hard to predict the behavior in more extreme cases, e.g. when the server online is high and lots of messages are being sent.
 Complications with this also seem quite possible because of the [synchronization](#asynchronous-communication-issues) method used.

 > It is also worth mentioning that no Unit testing was done, mostly due to the lack of time.